The Artemis II Mission (Updated)

 Video credit: NASA’s Eyes on the Solar System

-Once Orion reaches perigee a second time, it will initiate an engine burn from its service module to propel it towards the Moon.
-This burn is known as translunar injection (TLI) which will accelerate the spacecraft onto a free-return trajectory (shown above).
-This means the speed and direction will allow Orion to swing around the Moon and back to Earth without the need for additional burns.
-After reaching a top speed of about 38,000 km/h, Orion’s path will primarily follow the gravitational influences of the Earth and Moon, though small course corrections may be made.
-It will take the Orion spacecraft about four days to travel from Earth to the Moon.
+Once Integrity reached perigee a second time, the Artemis II crew initiated an engine burn from the service module to propel it towards the Moon.
+This burn, known as a translunar injection (TLI), accelerated the spacecraft into a free-return trajectory (shown above).
+This means the speed and direction allowed Integrity to swing around the Moon and back to Earth without the need for additional burns (though small attitude corrections were conducted).
+After reaching a top speed of about 38,000 km/h, Integrity’s path primarily followed the gravitational influences of the Earth and Moon.
+It took the Integrity spacecraft about four days to travel from Earth to the Moon.

-During the four days, the crew will monitor spacecraft systems, gather data on the effects of deep space travel, and perform trajectory correction burns as needed.
+During the four days, the crew monitored spacecraft systems, gathered data on the effects of deep space travel, and performed trajectory correction burns as needed.

 Lunar flyby